charleswt/Password-Generator3/README.md

 ## About

-The purpose of this project was to create a random passowrd generator.
-During this process, I learned the most js I ever have in just a few sittings.
-The website now features proper and concise code with no errors, and does as instructed.
+The purpose of this project was to create a random password generator.
+During this process, I learned the most JavaScript I ever have in just a few sittings.
+The website now features proper and concise code with no errors and does as instructed.

 ## Getting Started